pattruong/debug-guide/README.md

 | Understand the question prompt, read it aloud and stop where it doesn't make sense. |
 | Read your error codes, does it point you to a place in your file?
 After looking through all of them is there any part of it that makes sense? (recognizable files) |

-# Big Note for Beginners
-Have a belief about all of your variables.
-You should know (write it down if you're unsure) what your variables are most of the time.
-Data type is essential, you should never guess what data type your variables are and continue coding a long time without confirming what they are.

-You can confirm the data type by using `console.log` or using a function with the variable without erroring.

 ---